AMSP-04/NETN-Physical/README.md

 ## Introduction

-The NETN FAFD representation of aggregate entities such as military units and physical entities such as platforms is based on the RPR-FOM v2.0 standard.
-The NETN FOM Module extends the RPR-FOM with NETN-Aggregate and NETN-Physical which include additional attributes for unique identification of simulated entities.
-The unique identification has been included to provide better support for initialization, TMR and other advanced design patterns requiring unique pre-defined identifiers for simulated entities.
+The NETN FAFD representation of physical entities such as platforms is based on the [SISO-STD-001-2015 standard RPR-FOM v2.0](https://www.sisostds.org/).
+The NETN FOM Module extends the RPR-FOM object classes representing physical entities with subclasses which include additional attributes for e.g unique identification of simulated entities.
+The unique identification has been included to provide better support for initialization, NETN-TMR and other advanced design patterns requiring unique pre-defined identifiers for simulated entities.
 NETN federations still allow pure RPR-FOM based federates in the federation but with limited ability to interoperate in some NETN design aspects.

-It is recommended that NETN federates support NETN extensions of Aggregate and Physical Entities.
-For compatibility reasons NETN federates that implement NETN extensions of Aggregate and/or Physical Entities are also required to support RPRFOM v2.0.
+It is recommended that NETN federates support NETN extensions of Physical Entities.
+For compatibility reasons NETN federates, that implement NETN extensions of RPR-FOM Physical Entities, are also required to support RPR-FOM v2.0.

-The NETN object classes for entities are specializations of the leaf classes of the RPR object class BaseEntity.
-The NETN object classes have additional attributes to address the issue with instance identification in RPR; the issue with entity name and the lack of ability to set entities as inactive.
-One new attribute specifies the on-board entities and one attribute specifies the entity's activity.
-The NETN Aggregate object class has a number of attributes beyond these.

 ## License